Ranger Service

 The role was originally put in place to assist in the delivery of the Gateway to Gigha Project funded by the National Heritage Lottery Fund and Low Carbon Travel and Transport Challenge Fund.
 The project worked to preserve the island’s historical and natural heritage, improve access through a new cycle and walking path network, provide training opportunities for residents, carry out biological recording, and develop low carbon initiatives across the island.
 The role has expanded to include visitor management, guided walks, habitat management and restoration, beach cleaning, and environmental education through Forest School sessions and working with the local primary school.

-To contact the Countryside Ranger email: ranger@gigha.org.uk, or phone: 07596855398
+To contact the Countryside Ranger email: ranger@gigha.org.uk, phone: 07596855398.

 Ranger